ArturKarbone/principal/principal_practice.md

 37. Making a wrong *write vs. rent* decisions, *on-prem vs. SaaS*
 38. Writing software when Excel spreadsheet is good enough
 39. Building things right before you know what is the right thing
-40. Choosing MVP over MVE / Fake Door Testing
+40. Building MVP when MVE is enough

 In your project, which wastes are the most painful?
 List three major wastes.
 Share it with the team and discuss how to improve the situation.